 5. Keep an eye on the visual preview box, and use it to check different areas of the image as you make changes.
 Remember to move the preview box to different parts of the image to check the effect in different areas.

 Part 2.
-Noise Reduction Plug-ins to Use With After Effects
+After Effects DeNoiser Plug-ins

 The following are the two After Effects noise reduction plugins that you can use: